csc7/PP2_CI/README.md

     - To define transition of properties in CSS: https://www.w3schools.com/css/css3_transitions.asp, accessed on July 31st, 2021.

     - JavaScript Form Validation. https://www.w3schools.com/js/js_validation.asp, first accessed on July 31st, 2021, at 8:23.

+    - How to introduce author in anchor element: https://www.w3schools.com/tags/att_a_rel.asp, accessed on August 4th, 2021, at 00:07.

 Back to Index